jolexa/blog.jolexa.net/content/post/skydive-arizona-2011-holiday-boogie.md

 A few weeks ago, I returned from a 12 day skydiving trip to [Skydive Arizona][2].
 The highlights of this trip were 2011 Holiday Boogie, freefly load organizers, an hour of [tunnel][1] time, getting food poisoning, and a CRW Bigway camp.
 All while meeting new and old friends.
 This was my first far-away skydiving trip that I went on by myself, it takes abit to figure out who to jump with but just introducing yourself to the load organizers helps with that.
 Soon, they are seeking you out to jump because it is their job to encourage you to spend money <img src="http://blog.jolexa.net/wp-includes/images/smilies/simple-smile.png" alt=":)" class="wp-smiley" style="height: 1em; max-height: 1em;" />

 So, a great success overall.
 I made 53 skydives in 10 days (minus 2 days for the food poisoning incident) and had a great time.
 There are pictures of the CRW camp, [here][3].
-A couple of my favorites are these&#8230;
+A couple of my favorites are these...

 [<img class="alignleft size-full wp-image-902" title="Jan_07_12 038" src="https://blog.jolexa.net/wp-content/uploads/2012/01/Jan_07_12-038.jpg" alt="" width="479" height="600" />][4]